StephenClarkApps/iOS-Interview-Questions/README.md

 Core Data is a framework that is used to manage model layer objects.
 It has the ability to persist object graphs to a persistent store.
 Data is organized into relational entity-attribute model.

+It's in fact a SQLite database API (basically a wrapper for SQLite).
+By setting up CoreData properly, an application can store and retrieve the internal state of a class rapidly.
+The CoreData stack implementation has changed several times over the course of time and can now incorporate cloud storage (optionally).
+We might actually choose to use something simpler like a simple SQLite implementation using something like FMDB if we wanna have something cleaner and where we have no intention of incorporating cloud storage with Core Data.

 #### When would you use Core Data over NSUserDefault?

 NSUserDefault is typically used to store small bits of data (settings, preferences, etc.).
 Core Data is used to store a large list of elements.